Softbatch Cream Cheese Chocolate Chip Cookies

 Softbatch Cream Cheese Chocolate Chip Cookies - Move over butter, cream cheese makes these cookies thick and super soft!

-Cream Cheese Chocolate Chip Cookies Ingredients
+Ingredients for Cream Cheese Chocolate Chip Cookies

 If you’ve never made chocolate chip cookies with cream cheese before, you’re in for a treat!
 You’ll need just a handful of pantry staples: